Ruchika30/GIS-Articles/README.md

 12. Please don’t send unnecessary requests for publishing article on the Publication unless you are allotted a tutorial topic in a task list.

+Pull request format

+While Self Assigning the Task **Self Assign (Task No)** or **Task Assigned (Task No)**

+After Completing the Task **Task Completed (Task No)**

+*It is not neccessary to maintain the same format.
+Make sure it is meaningful or else you will be creating the Pull request again as the old one will be closed or revoked.*

 Resources for writing Tech articles and publishing it to the Medium.

 1. [Publishing the article to Medium](https://medium.com/@ThePubsTeam/become-a-publishing-workflow-expert-b067e720b7da)